Last week I met a VP of product management we recently placed with a SaaS company.

 Here are some reasons why great leaders stay jolly.

-go site It creates trust
+high school life essays It creates trust

 Being jolly makes one more approachable.
 It gives others the opportunity and belief to communicate with their leader more easily.